dbeauregard/gpdb-k8s/README.md

 ## Deploy Greenplum Command Center (GPCC) (Optional)
 **This is currently not working for me**
 1. Create the GPCC instance (uses [gpcc-minimal.yaml](gpcc-minimal.yaml).
 Take a look!)
+- Use [gpcc-three.yaml](gpcc-three.yaml) instead if you created a 3 segment cluster above.
 ```shell
 kubectl create -f gpcc-minimal.yaml -n gpdb
 ```